 You’ll be able to create a display that’s eye-catching to humans as well as birds.
 Remember when I said this project was for the birds?
 Windows, especially large picture windows can be a danger for birds.
 Birds often collide with windows because the glass reflects the surroundings- grass, trees, bushes and open sky- they don’t realize they are flying smack dab into a solid surface until it’s too late.

 Hanging objects in your window is one way to warn birds.
 To learn more about keeping neighborhood birds safe and, honestly, pretty much anything you’d ever want to learn about birds, take a virtual trip to the Cornell Lab of Ornithology.
-Also, your budding birdwatcher will love this book.

 I can’t wait to see the fabulous fireworks you create with your kiddos.
 Please share them with me on The Maker Mom Facebook page.